-(c) Cheque signing
+(c) Approval of invoices and cheque signing

-The representations state that a single authorized signer has responsibility for signing cheques where the value of the cheque is less than \$25,000, and two signatures are required where the cheque amount exceeds \$25,000.
+The representations state that all expense claims submitted for reimbursement by Mr. O'Sullivan have been approved by another director, Mr. Ross Stonehouse.
+You further clarify that a single authorized signer has responsibility for signing cheques under \$25,000, and that two signatures are required for cheques over \$25,000.